-- 1. Convenience retail floorspace of up to 2500m2, subject to the sequential test. - 2.
-A multi-use community building adjacent to the retail store. - 3.
-Land set aside for an expansion to the existing cemetery. - 4.
-A protected and enhanced network of green infrastructure that delivers biodiversity net gain, naturalised sustainable drainage systems, natural space, tree planting and public open space, including appropriate play space (or a contribution towards the improvement of a nearby play space that would be easily accessible to the development). - 5.
-The development and enhancement of walking and cycling networks across the site that connect with existing footpath links to the south, east and west of the site. - 6.
-Offsite highway, pedestrian and cycle improvements required to enable the development of the site and connect to the town centre and facilities. - 7.
-Measures to address the recommendations of the Historic Environment Desk Based assessment and any further Heritage Impact Assessment undertaken as part of the emerging masterplan for the site as well as a scheme for additional archaeological investigation required.
+- Convenience retail floorspace of up to 2500m, subject to the sequential test; A multi-use community building adjacent to the retail store, or a financial contribution that will enable the delivery of such a facility; - Land set aside for an expansion to the existing cemetery; - A protected and enhanced network of green infrastructure that delivers biodiversity net gain, naturalised sustainable drainage systems, natural space, tree planting and public open space, including appropriate play space (or a contribution towards the improvement of a nearby play space that would be easily accessible to the development); - The development and enhancement of walking and cycling networks across the site that connect with existing footpath links to the south, east and west of the

+6. Offsite highway, pedestrian and cycle improvements required to enable the development of the site and connect to the town centre and facilities; Measures to address the recommendations of the Historic Environment Desk Based assessment and any further Heritage Impact Assessment undertaken as part of the emerging masterplan for the site as well as a scheme for additional archaeological investigation required.

-The detailed masterplan shall cover design and materials parameters, layout, phasing and access arrangements.
+The detailed masterplan shall cover design and materials parameters, layout, phasing

-Where any land parcel comes forward separately within the allocated site (either before or after the completion of the masterplan for the whole allocated site), the design and layout for those land parcels must deliver the principles set out in this policy, including demonstration that the development does not compromise the ability to deliver required infrastructure, the wider movement network (including to areas beyond the site boundary) and green infrastructure linkages through that area of the overall site.
+Proposals coming forward should be for the whole site but where any land parcel comes forward separately within the allocated site (either before or after the completion of the masterplan for the whole allocated site), the design and layout for those land parcels must deliver the principles set out in this policy, including demonstration that the development does not compromise the ability to deliver required infrastructure (including, where appropriate, financial contributions to enable delivery), the wider movement network (including to areas beyond the site boundary) and green infrastructure linkages through that area of the overall site.

-6.1 The Neighbourhood Plan needs to be in conformity with the strategic policies of the Local Plan.
-The options to meet strategic development requirements are limited, given the development constraints around Torpoint, which include among other things, the surrounding River Tamar and the registered park and gardens at Antony House.
+Torpoint, which include among other things, the surrounding River Tamar and the registered park and gardens at Antony House.